 Things are much more difficult for a service company.
 While the service industry represents 74% of GDP in high-income countries, services represent barely 8% of the total e-commerce industry.
+Services are predicted to be the next revolution in e-commerce.
 We’ve compared how selling online services and products differ in the following table:

 Performance is crucial to perpetuating services.
 There’s a magnificent quote from Roberto Benigni’s Life is beautiful which metaphorically illustrates how complex the relation between service offeror and asker is: “Think of a sunflower, they bow to the sun.
 But if you see some that are bowed too far down, it means they’re dead. […] Serving is the supreme art.
 God is the first of servants.
 God serves men, but he’s not a servant to men.”
 The service industry is nothing if not the industrial sector where the human dimension is key.
 Especially now that the internet technologies have transformed our daily lives.

 Can you sell services online like you sell products online?
 The answer is “no”.
 Nor can you possibly conceive, develop and expand your service platform the same way you would scale your traditional e-commerce websites.
 The opposition can be nuanced as much as you like.
 It still stands.
 It’s not just what we believe in at Cocolabs, it’s what experience has taught us.
 It’s fact, not creed.